telamon/survive.click/README.md

-We're currently working on the expansion that will include flashy graphs and diagrams and also maps support!
+We're currently working on the expansion that will include flashy graphs and diagrams and also support live maps!

 ## Wait a moment..
 ```